ramkangaroo/plaid-transactions-sheets/README.md

 3. Copy your client_id and sandbox secret to the secrets table on the Sheet template
 ###### Getting Institution Access Tokens
 1. This step requires following the instructions in the [Plaid Quickstart](https://plaid.com/docs/quickstart/) to sign into a sandbox institution and getting a unique access_token.
 2. Enter as many different institutions’ access_tokens as you wish into the secrets tab below cell B7.
-Note: the institution names in column A are only there for organization and are not used by the script.
+Note: the institution names in column A are used in the script to track transactions in the logs of the scrpt
 ###### Running the App Script
-1. Once the secrets and institution access tokens are entered go back to App Scripts from the template Sheet (Extension menu > App Scripts)
+1. Once the secrets and institution access tokens are entered, select 'Bank Sync' from the google sheets UI, and select the 'Refresh Accounts' option.
-2. From Code.gs run the “incrementalDownload” function If all is successful, you will have account, transaction, and securities data from the API downloaded into their respective sheet.
+If all is successful, you will have account, transaction, and balances data from the API downloaded into their respective sheet.
 From here you can join and use this data as you wish.

 ## Notes
 ###### Switching to Development